PawarMukesh/PawarMukesh/README.md

 - *🌱 I’m currently learning AI Skills*.

 - *❓ Ask me about related to AI/ML*.

+- *📫 How to reach me  mukeshpawar8793@gmail.com*

 - *⚡Fun fact: Read a research paper in the morning, write down the algorithm in the afternoon, and code it up in the evening.
 It is really fun*.🙂